-Enterprises have relied on the stability and scalability of the multicast protocol for delivering live video inside the enterprise for decades.
+Enterprises have relied on the stability and scalability of the multicast protocol for network predictability and efficiency inside the enterprise for decades.
 It has long proven to be an extremely efficient method of reaching large numbers of viewers with a great quality of experience (QoE) while minimizing the impact of bandwidth-intensive media on the corporate network.

 The easiest way to think of multicast is to think of your cable box.
 When you turn on your television, the content is already streaming.
 When you turn to another channel the content from that channel is right there.
 You don’t have to wait for it to load.
 The content is always there, ready to watch.
 And that same content is available in your neighbor’s house and in the restaurant down the street.

 The same is true with multicast.
 It’s a one-to-many protocol that simultaneously delivers a single stream of content to hundreds or thousands of viewers.
-For that reason, multicast is highly efficient and gives network administrators predictability over the network.
+For that reason, multicast is highly efficient and gives network administrators network predictability.

 From the IBM webinar Optimizing Video on Corporate Networks